matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 **Type Interference**

 - Typescript is smart!
-It can figure out things for us
+It can figure out things for us.
-- If we initialize and assign a variable on a single line, Typescript will try to figure out the type of variable for us
+- If we initialize and assign a variable on a single line, Typescript will try to figure out the type of variable for us.
-- We rely on this behavior extremely frequently except in a couple of corner cases
+- We rely on this behavior extremely frequently except in a couple of corner cases.

 **Why Types?**

 - Typescript knows about the different properties and methods that every type has!
-- If we refer to properties or methods that don't exist on a value, it will display an error
+- If we refer to properties or methods that don't exist on a value, it will display an error.

 ```console
 npx typescript --init